Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 Kidmans Hut is two kilometres west of Little Brassy Gap, on the northern side of the large valley that you get to by descending the small valley on the western side of Little Brassy Gap.
 The bottoms of both valleys are mostly low scrub with some snowgrass, and the hut is visible at times from some way off, so it would not be hard to find your way even if there was no track.

-In fact there is a track, although it is faint and you might well lose it at some point.
+In fact there is a track.
 To start, walk from the end of the fire trail onto the middle of the gap.
 Then follow a couple of stone cairns downhill to the west.
 You should be able to pick up the track there.
 It goes down the centre of the valley at first.
 Later it crosses the stream (on two steel struts) to reach the northern side of the valley bottom.
 Soon after that it enters the forest on the northern side of the valley.
 Someone has cut back the scrub layer to make a cleared route which takes you nearly to the bottom.
-There you re-enter open ground and cross one or two small creeks, keeping near the northern side of the valley bottom.
+There you re-enter open ground and cross two small creeks, keeping near the northern side of the valley bottom.
 Somewhere there you should see the hut.

 Kidmans Hut to Mawsons Hut